 These trends indicate continued growth in revenues and profitability for staffing firms.
 At the same time, growth also means continuing and ongoing strains on staffing companies’ cash flow.
-The reason: Client companies often take their time in paying their invoices – often 30 to 60 days — while the staffing firm needs cash to meet their current operating expenses, payroll commitments to the staffers they hire, and for investment in sales and marketing for business growth.
+The reason: Client companies often take their time in paying their invoices.
+Usually taking them 30 to 60 days.
+Meanwhile, the staffing firm needs cash to meet their current operating expenses, payroll commitments to the staffers they hire.
+As well as, money for investment in sales and marketing for business growth.

 There’s a solution to staffing firms’ cash flow requirements – non-recourse accounts receivable financing and payroll funding.
 In all cases, the staffing firm receives immediate cash from a financing firm to take care of its current requirements.

 The staffing firm can use factoring or accounts receivable financing, to obtain immediate cash.
 In this case, a factoring company purchases the firm’s receivables, providing a percentage of the value of the receivables – up to 92%, depending on the quality of the receivables.
 When the invoice amounts are paid, the factor remits the difference.
 This is less a small percentage fee for providing its service, which often includes collections.